Homepage

 On top of that, some debit cards impose an extra charge for spending that could be up to £1.50, sometimes called a non-sterling purchase fee.
 And, if you use your card to withdraw money from an ATM abroad, you may be charged a cash withdrawal fee in addition to the loading fee.

-Bear in mind that if you use your credit card for cash withdrawals, you’ll be charged interest from the moment you get your cash.
+Another thing to remember is that withdrawals with a credit card will incur interest from the moment you get your cash.
 This is known as ‘daily interest’ and is different to (and usually higher than) purchase rates.
-You will be charged interest at your card’s APR percentage rate from the moment of cash withdrawal until you pay off the balance on your card – so it's best to pay back what you owe as soon as you spend it, or avoid using your credit card for cash withdrawals altogether.
+You will be charged interest at your card’s APR percentage rate from the moment of cash withdrawal until you pay off the balance on your card.
+It's best to pay back what you owe as soon as you spend it, or avoid using your credit card for cash withdrawals altogether.

-Elsewhere, if you’re paying by card in a shop or restaurant abroad, always pay in the local currency.
-Don't pay in sterling as the exchange rate applied will be set by the store or restaurant, rather than by your card provider.
-That’s unlikely to be as competitive and could see you forking out more than you need to.
+Finally, if you’re paying by card in a shop or restaurant abroad, always choose to pay in the local currency.
+Pick sterling and the exchange rate will be set by the store or restaurant, rather than by your card provider.
+It’s unlikely to be as competitive and could see you forking out more than you need to.

 Rip-off #2: Extortionate taxi fares